ams-engineering/wp-events-free/README.md

 A simple and lightweight WordPress plugin to create events and allow users to register for them.

 == Description ==
-Simple WP Events is a free plugin to Easily create and manage events on your website.
+[Simple WP Events](https://simplewpevents.com/) is a free plugin to easily create and manage events on your website.

 Whether it’s an on-site or virtual event, this plugin handles all your event hurdles for you.
-Our team of elite and experienced engineers have ensured that it’s simple, fast, and reliable.
+Our team of elite and experienced engineers has ensured that it’s simple, fast, and reliable.

 Simple WP Events is built by the WP Minds team and packed with all the features to kick off events on your website.

-Simple Events Plugin is lightweight, quick to set up and easily customizable.
+Simple Events Plugin is lightweight, quick to set up, and easily customizable.

-A Simple plugin especially made for Attorneys, Coaches, Teachers etc who need to create a quick form to get signups for their Seminars/Webinars.
+A Simple plugin specially made for Attorneys, Coaches, Teachers, etc who need to create a quick form to get signups for their seminars/webinars.
 A place where they can set up events on the go to track registrations and collect user data.

-It is packed with numerous of features:
+It is packed with numerous features:
 ✔️ Easy event creation
-✔️ Block Editor support
+✔️ Block editor support
-✔️ Custom Menu labels
+✔️ Custom menu labels
-✔️ Custom Page Slug
+✔️ Custom page slug
-✔️ Template Overriding
+✔️ Template overriding
-✔️ Events Taxonomies (Categories & Tags)
+✔️ Events taxonomies (categories & tags)
 ✔️ Locations post type to reuse locations
 ✔️ Add event to Google Calendar
-✔️ Completely responsive for all devices (from mobile to tablet to desktop) ✔️ Custom HTML Email templates
+✔️ Completely responsive for all devices (from mobile to tablet to desktop) ✔️ Custom HTML email templates
 ✔️ Hooks & filters for customization
 ✔️ Shortcodes for archive page and widgets
 ✔️ Easily manageable entries by viewing and filtering records from the dashboard ✔️ Custom notification templates
 ✔️ Export events, registrations, and subscribers to CSV file

-= Our team is consistently working on adding more premium features and add-ons to this plugin which will be made available very soon. =
+Just getting started?
+Visit the [documentation site](https://simplewpevents.com/docs/) to get set up.

+= Our Team is Consistently Working on Adding More Premium Features and Add-ons to This Plugin Which Will Be Made Available Very Soon. =

 == Installation ==
 Installing the plugin is easy.
 Just follow one of the following methods: